Taovaya people: 18th-century history

 The Taovaya continued to wage war against the Spanish and their Lipan Apache allies while also in the 1760s acting peacefully towards the Spanish missions among the Hasinai, a Caddo tribe.
 In December 1764 Eyasiquiche, one of the prominent leaders among the Taovaya, led an attack against Spaniards and Apaches near Mission San Lorenzo de la Santa Cruz.
 In this attack a Spanish soldier, Antonio Trevino, was taken prisoner by the Taovoya.
 Originally Eyasiquiche planned to adopt Trevino into the Taovaya people, but, on learning he was from Los Adaes, Esquiche decided to return Trevino there.

 The French loss of their American colonies in 1763 in the French and Indian War interrupted the flow of trade goods to the Taovayas and made them more receptive to the Spanish.
 This process took years because the French traders remained in Louisiana, and it was not until Alejandro O'Reilly became governor that regulations were enacted that forbade French trading with the Taovaya.
 In 1771 the Taovayas, the other Wichita, and the Tonkawa made a peace agreement with the Spanish, defying the Comanche.
 The Taovaya trading empire was diminished by the Comanche and an epidemic, probably smallpox, that struck the Wichita in 1777 and 1778, killing more than 300 of them.
 In 1778, the Taovaya village at Spanish Fort had 123 houses and across the Red River a Wichita town had another 37 houses.
 Together the two towns counted 600 men and a total population of probably around 2,500.
 This however, was far less than the Wichita population in the time of Coronado when they numbered several tens of thousands.
 In 1801 another epidemic killed a great number of them.
 The American Indian agent Dr. John Sibley estimated in 1805 that they numbered 400 men.

 19th-century history

 The Taovaya as a distinct tribe ended rather suddenly.
 In 1811, their chief, Awahakei, died during a visit to Americans in Natchitoches, Louisiana.
 The tribe did not select another leader and fragmented.
 Some joined the Tawakoni on the Brazos River.
 The Americans came to collectively call them "Wichita."

-In 1835, the Taovaya signed a treaty with the Americans and were relocated from Texas to an Indian reservation in southwest Indian Territory.
+In 1835, the Wichita, including the former Taovaya, signed a treaty with the Americans and were relocated from Texas to an Indian reservation in southwestern Indian Territory (now, Oklahoma).